AdobeDocs/experience-manager-core-components.en/help/email/components/page.md

 Under **Cloud Service Configuration** heading, in the drop-down select **Add Configuration**.

-Under **Adobe Campaign** heading select the configuration for your integration with Adobe Campaign.
+Under **Adobe Campaign** heading, select the configuration for your integration with Adobe Campaign.

 See the document [Using Email Core Components](/help/email/using.md) for more information about setting up the Email Core Components.